Sally Can't Dance

 Sally Can't Dance is the fourth solo studio album by American rock musician Lou Reed, released in September 1974 by RCA Records.
 Steve Katz and Reed produced the album.
-It remains Reed's highest-charting album in the United States, having peaked at #10 in October 1974 during a 14-week stay on the Billboard 200 album chart.
+It remains Reed's highest-charting album in the United States, having peaked at #10 in October 1974 during a 14-week stay on the Billboard 200 album chart, the album "returns to the basics of rock".
 It is also the first solo Lou Reed album not to feature any songs originally recorded by Reed's earlier band, the Velvet Underground, as well as the first of Reed's solo studio albums to be recorded in the United States (Reed's previous three albums were all recorded in the United Kingdom).
 The album art was designed by noted Fillmore and Broadway poster artist David Edward Byrd and was one of the few album covers he ever designed.